Data access (Enterprise Edition)

 The following is an example of a rule that assigns the External - restricted data access category to defects when the owner of the defect has the External Tester role.

 Note: To avoid situations where items are left without a data access category, you can define a default category and assign it using a dedicated rule.
 Run this rule first, so that it doesn't override specific item categories.
-For details, see Define a default category and assign it using a dedicated rule.
+For details, see Define and assign a default category.

 If you have strict regulation regarding sensitive material, keep in mind that the Admin and the Space admin both have full access to all data.